 - 30 days possession after closing for the seller

-- One mint-condition copy of the Beatles While Album
+- One mint-condition copy of the Beatles White Album

 That last condition is to make the agent think you’re just a little bit nuts.
 We need her to think that so she’s less likely to mess with you later.
 Besides, you gotta have a little fun along the way.

-The point is, you are offering maximum commission because commissions are supposed to motivate a salesperson.
-You need the agent to understand that if she brings you the perfect offer, she will get her precious 3% commission for her trouble.
+The point is you are offering maximum commission because commissions are supposed to motivate a salesperson.
+You need the agent to understand that if she brings you the perfect offer, she will get her full 3% commission for her trouble.

 If she brings you an offer that is below your dream offer, she can expect a counteroffer that includes the clause “Agent commission to be 2% at closing” or whatever you decide is fair, but certainly not 3%.
 Why reward her for failing to follow your directions?

 Now you’ve kept your word and brought the topic of her commission directly into the spotlight where it belongs.

 You now have the agent in the awkward position of having to explain to her buyer that her commission is now standing between her buyer and their dream home.

 THAT is what we call negotiating, my friend.

 Why 3% to start?
 Like it or not, studies have shown pretty conclusively that sellers offering less than 3% get fewer showings and take longer to sell.
 It doesn’t affect your eventual selling price statistically speaking, but time is money, and once you’ve decided to sell, most sellers want it done yesterday.
 Offer 3% and negotiate down from there.
 It’s the best of both worlds.